mason-bially/500locol-ecs/manuscript.md

 });
 ```

-Note all the boiler plate is gone through the use of the lambda value binding (`[=]` uses value binding by default) the smart pointers.
-Each lambda will hold the smart pointer for as long as it exists.
-Otherwise the update code is exactly as it was.
-Enabling this is quite similar to how we did components as templated specializations:
+Note all the boiler plate is gone through the use of the lambda value binding the smart pointers.
+This means each lambda will hold the smart pointer for as long as it exists, preventing us from needing to worry about the clean up order of systems and components (since components should never point at systems, there should be no cycles).
+The update code itself is exactly as it was, but without repeated boilerplate.

+Enabling this library method will leverage a templated derived class quite similar to how we did components:

 ```c++
 template<std::invocable<class World*> FExec>
 struct SystemAnonymous : SystemBase {
     FExec execution;